zkud/toolbox/README.md

 Basic aider with ollama configs, it's an AI assistant to streamline productivity.

-- nvim, nvim-lua, nvim-rust
+- nvim, nvim-lua, nvim-rust, nvim-python

-Dockerized nvim + custom configs for some basic editing + depencies for development.
+Dockerized nvim + custom configs for some basic editing + dependencies for development.

 - ollama-review